Carlos Cesnik

 Cesnik has authored over 350 publications on computational and experimental aeroelasticity of very flexible aircraft, vibration and noise reductions of helicopter rotor systems, and nonlinear active aeroelastic modeling.
 He is the co-author of a book entitled Dynamics of Flexible Aircraft: Coupled Flight Dynamics, Aeroelasticity and Control.

 Cesnik is a Fellow of American Institute of Aeronautics and Astronautics (AIAA), Royal Aeronautical Society (RAeS), and Vertical Flight Society (VFS).
-He has served as AIAA’s Director for the Aerospace Design and Structures Group and as a member of AIAA’s Council of Directors until 2020.
+He has served as AIAA’s director for the Aerospace Design and Structures Group and as a member of AIAA’s Council of Directors until 2020.

 Education

 Cesnik was born and initially educated in Brazil.
-He enrolled at the Instituto Tecnológico de Aeronáutica and received his Bachelor’s and Master’s degrees in Aeronautical Engineering in 1987 and 1989, respectively.
-Following this, he moved to the United States, earning a Master’s degree in Aerospace Engineering in 1991 and his Doctoral degree in Aerospace Engineering from Georgia Institute of Technology in 1994.
+He enrolled at the Instituto Tecnológico de Aeronáutica and received his bachelor’s and master's degrees in aeronautical engineering in 1987 and 1989, respectively.
+Following this, he moved to the United States, earning a master's degree in aerospace engineering in 1991 and his doctoral degree in aerospace engineering from Georgia Institute of Technology in 1994.

-From 1994 to 1996, Cesnik was a Post-Doctoral Fellow in the School of Aerospace Engineering at Georgia Institute of Technology.
+From 1994 to 1996, Cesnik was a postdoctoral fellow in the School of Aerospace Engineering at Georgia Institute of Technology.